RibosomeK/new_cvvc_generator/README.md

 - CV head: include beginning cv or not.
 Default is true
 - Full cv: use whole cv instead of unified cv in cv, cv head or vcv.
 Default is true
 - C head for UTAU: include c head for utau.
 Default is false
+- order by: arrange by consonant or vowel for plan b or other order recline
+- order length switch: turn on to specify the length of order recline
+- order length: the length of order reline, only available when order length switch is on

 ### Labeling Style:
 - bpm: the bpm of recording bgm.
 Default is 130, step is 10